What Is a Headless Browser, and How Is It Used?

 Best Headless Browser for Scraping

-Performance, technologies used, design, as well as functionality often determines the tools of choice.
+Performance, technologies used, design, as well as functionality, often determine the tools of choice.
 One can get multiple tools that offer different techs and UI.
-Their Foundation, Engine, and API are what distinguishes them.
+Their Foundation, Engine, and API are what distinguish them.

 • Chrome: engine – Chromium; API: Chrome DevTools protocol;